“There are only two kinds of people in the world, The Irish and those who wish they were.”

 – Irish saying

-The East Coast of Ireland is famous for its natural beauty and historic sites.
+The East Coast of Ireland is renowned for its natural beauty and historic sites.
 It encompasses the picturesque counties of Dublin, Meath, Louth and Wicklow.
-Top attractions include: Ardgillan Castle, Boyne Valley, Christ Church Cathedral, Cooley Peninsula, Dublin Bay, Dublin Castle, Fingal, Guinness Storehouse Brewery, Hill of Tara, Killruddery House & Gardens, National Botanic Gardens, Powerscourt House & Gardens, Sally Gap & Wicklow Gap, Trinity College and Book of Kells, and Wicklow Mountains National Park.
+Top attractions include: Ardgillan Castle, Boyne Valley, Christ Church Cathedral, Cooley Peninsula, Dublin Bay, Fingal, Hill of Tara, Killruddery House & Gardens, National Botanic Gardens, Powerscourt House & Gardens, Sally Gap & Wicklow Gap, and Wicklow Mountains National Park.

 Southeast – Carlow, Kilkenny, Tipperary, Waterford & Wexford